tardate/LittleCodingKata/ruby/with_defaults/README.md

     params.with_defaults(defaults)
     => { a: 'value of a', b: 'value of b', c: 'default value of c' }

-These functionas are available if running Rails.
+These function as are available if running Rails.
 To use in other ruby projects, add 'activesupport' gem to your project and require core activesupport: